Skip to content

 Optional settings pop-up window

-Port is the only setting required for running the program, as it uses a web-interface.
+Setting the port is required to run synphage as it uses a web-interface.

 Warning